geotools/geotools/docs/user/library/coverage/jdbc/index.rst

      &connect;
   </config>

-The DOCTYPE includes two XML entity references to the connct.xml.inc and mapping.xml.inc.
+The DOCTYPE includes two XML entity references to the connect.xml.inc and mapping.xml.inc.
 The XML parser includes these fragments at parsing time.

 Elements: